AntDBuck/Dapp_Project/README.md

 ### Backend
 1. Move into the backend directory.
-2. Open the .env-empty file and copy and paste your Pinata API key and Secret key into their respective field (ensure there are no spaces).
-3. Rename the .env-empty file to .env
-4. When in the backend directory, install the dependencies:
+2. Install the dependencies:
 ```
 npm install
 ```
+3. Open the .env-empty file and copy and paste your Pinata API key and Secret key into their respective fields (ensure there are no spaces).
+4. Rename the .env-empty file to .env
-6. Start the backend server:
+5. Start the backend server:
 ```
 npm start
 ```